a-stanisz/cinephile-diary-api/README.md

 ```
 docker-compose down -v
 ```
-The `-v` (`--volume`) flag removes volumes created for the application.
+The `-v` (`--volume`) flag removes volumes created for the services.

 ## 💔 Known issues

 #### **1. Errors of 'MODULE_NOT_FOUND'**

 You might encounter MODULE_NOT_FOUND errors in running containers after running `docker-compose up`.
 Docker configs need some tweaking but I didn't figure it out yet.
-So please, run `docker-compose down`, and if you don't know what causes the problem, here is the workaround I use for now:
+Here is the workaround I use for now:
+  - run `docker-compose down -v`
   - run `nvm use` to make sure you locally (host machine) use the same version of Node that is used in the containers (see Dockerfiles)
   - run `npm install` locally in **each service directory** and next in the **root project directory**
   - now you can run `docker-compose up --build -d` (`--build` flag rebuild image).
-If the problem still exists, try first delete all `node_modules` and `package-lock.json` (🥶) and try to do above again
+If the problem still exists, try first delete all `node_modules` and `package-lock.json` (🥶) and try to do above again.

 example:
 ```
+docker-compose down -v \
 nvm use 14.15 \
 && cd ./auth-sr && npm install \
 && cd ../movies-srv && npm install \